December 6, 2022Review Recipe

-I fell in love with these super sweet Rudolf the red nosed reindeer Christmas ornaments the moment I laid eyes on them.
+We fell in love with these super sweet Rudolf the red-nosed reindeer Christmas ornaments the moment we laid eyes on them.
 They are super simple to create, even with younger children, and look so festive hanging on the Christmas tree.
-Clear glass ornaments get a reindeer makeover with the help of chenille stem antlers, acrylic paint eyes and nose and a brown paper shred center!
+Clear glass ornaments get a reindeer makeover with the help of chenille stem antlers, acrylic paint eyes and nose, and a brown paper shred center!

 11. Cinnamon Applesauce Heart Ornaments

 Let your kids bake up a little love for your Christmas tree in the form of these cinnamon applesauce heart ornaments.
 Not only do they look cute, but they also smell great too!
 Head to the kitchen to make a big batch of the dough, cut them out with heart-shaped cookie cutters, and press holes into them just after baking.
 The next day loop a string through each of the holes to hang on the tree, and string together to make a garland.